knpuniversity/ansible/knpu/ansistrano/cache-permission-secrets.md

 `cache/` directory?
 The key is the `cache:warmup` task.

 I'm going to tell you a *small* lie first.
-The `cache:warmup` command creates *every* single cache file that your application will *every* need.
+The `cache:warmup` command creates *every* single cache file that your application will *ever* need.
 Thanks to this, the `cache` directory can *totally* be read-only after running this command.

 ## Some Cache Cannot be Warmed Up